Culture of Finland: Entertainment and games

 The throwing game of Mölkky originated in Finland.

-Remedy Entertainment were established in Espoo, notable for creating games such as Max Payne, Alan Wake, Quantum Break and Control.

 Cinema

 Finland has a growing film industry with a number of famous directors such as Aki Kaurismäki, Timo Koivusalo, Aleksi Mäkelä and Klaus Härö.
 Hollywood film director/producer Renny Harlin (born Lauri Mauritz Harjola) was born in Finland.

 Media and communications

 Finland is one of the most advanced information societies in the world.
 There are 200 newspapers; 320 popular magazines, 2,100 professional magazines and 67 commercial radio stations, with one nationwide, six national public service radio channels (three in Finnish, two in Swedish, one in Sami); digital radio has three channels.
 Four national analog television channels (two public services and two commercial) were fully replaced by five public services and three commercial digital television channels on 1 September 2007.

 Broadband access is a legal right, and by 2015 over 93% of population was online.

 In 2015, 95% of Finns read a newspaper (in print or online) at least once per week – which was the highest value in countries compared by Reuters (including Denmark (87%) UK (73%) and USA (56%).
 The most read newspaper in Finland is Helsingin Sanomat, with a circulation of 267,000.
 The media group Sanoma behind Helsingin Sanomat also publishes the newspaper Aamulehti, tabloid Ilta-Sanomat and commerce-oriented Taloussanomat.
 It also owns the Nelonen television channel.
 Sanoma's largest shareholders are Aatos Erkko's family foundation and Antti Herlin.
 The other major publisher Alma Media publishes almost thirty magazines, including tabloid Iltalehti and commerce-oriented Kauppalehti.
 Finland has been at the top of the worldwide Press Freedom Index list every year since the publication of the first index by Reporters Without Borders in 2002.

 In 2015, there were 765 public libraries, which were visited over 49 million times.
 Over 10,000 books and 46 daily (4–7 times a week) newspapers were published.
 311 movie theatres showed 202 new films.